Salespeople constantly put themselves out there, and no one is safe from fear of rejection.

 “When people ask what I do, I say, ‘I call people who don’t want to talk to me.’
 You have to give yourself credit for this courage.
 A lot of people don’t go into this because they’re scared,” Surath said.

-Encourage your salespeople to celebrate their courage.
-If it takes your salespeople an average of 100 calls to close a sale, a salesperson who faced her fears and made one call only has 99 calls left to make.
+As a sales manager, it’s important to encourage your salespeople to celebrate their courage.
+Overcoming insecurities is part of sales – every time they experience sales objections is an opportunity to kick fear of failure to the curb.
+If it takes your salespeople an average of 100 calls to close a sale, a salesperson who faced their fears and made one call only has 99 calls left to make.

-Sometimes, all your salespeople can do is put one foot in front of the other and take the next step.
+Sometimes, when teaching salespeople how to overcome fear of rejection, the best advice is to tell them to put one foot in front of the other and take the next step.
+Successful salespeople face the next opportunity head on, even if it’s scary and feels like the end of the world.
 After the next call, your salesperson will only have 98 calls left to make.
-She has never been closer to her next sale.
+They have never been closer to their next sales opportunity.

 “It’s a pretty cool job.
 Your time is your own.
 You make more money.
 The company pays for you to take people to dinner and games.
 I got free tickets to the Super Bowl opening night in San Jose, California, because I work at CBS.
 I took my best clients to the game, bought them hot dogs – and CBS paid for this.
 People who are not in sales don’t get these perks,” Surath said.